sepiariver/fulltextsearch/README.md

 Your situation might call for more features than FullTextSearch currently supports.
 For example, SimpleSearch will generate an extract of each search result, and optionally add an html class attribute to the results template, for highlighting search terms.

 After installing FullTextSearch, you need to build the index.
-This can be done by clearing the site cache and crawling it—by default a Resource's rendered output is added to the index on the event `OnBeforeSaveWebPageCache`.
+This can be done by clearing the site cache and crawling it.
+By enabling the System Setting `index_full_rendered_output`, each Resource's rendered output is added to the index on the event `OnBeforeSaveWebPageCache`.
 Alternatively, the index will build itself over time whenever a visitor requests a page.
 If configured as such, the index only builds when a CMS user saves a Resource.
+There's also a manager menu item that re-indexes all Resources based on System Settings.

 **FullTextSearch can only return search results from the set of indexed Resources.**